diegopoza/guest-writer/articles/flutter_auth0.markdown

 }
 ```

-In the code snippet above, the `launchURL()` function takes in a URL and opens the URL using ChromeCustomTabs.
-The application built throughout this article implements social login with Google and GitHub, in addition to database login, all of which can be assessed through an authorization URL launched in the browser.
+In the code snippet above, the `launchURL()` function takes in a URL and launches the URL on the user's default browser using the `url_launcher` package.
+Although using webview to launch the URL proves to be a UX-friendly approach, the application built throughout this article implements social login with Google and GitHub, in addition to database login, all of which can be assessed through an authorization URL launched in the browser.

 However, Google has a bit of history with embedded browsers - you simply cannot make OAuth authorization requests to Google via an embedded browser [any longer](https://auth0.com/blog/google-blocks-oauth-requests-from-embedded-browsers/).
-This constraint leaves mobile developers with two major alternatives - using AppAuth or Chrome Custom Tabs.
-With AppAuth yet to have a solid Flutter implementation, the latter provides a suitable approach to making requests.
+This constraint leaves mobile developers with two major alternatives - using AppAuth or an actual browser, and with AppAuth yet to have a solid Flutter implementation, the latter provides a suitable approach to making requests.

 On the other hand, the `parseUrlToValue()` function accepts the URL deeplinked into the application and parses it to determine if the authorization was successful with an authorization code, or if an error was encountered.
 To get better insights into how the `parseUrlToValue()` function is structured to work, below are sample formats of the URLs deeplinked after successful and failed authorizations respectively: